What is Unity?

 Unity teaches that each person is a unique expression of God created with sacred worth.
 Living from that awareness transforms our lives and the world.

 Unity emphasizes the creative power of thought in our life experience.
-We refer to this as the Law of Mind Action.
+We refer to this as the Principle of Mind Action.
 When we take personal responsibility to choose life-affirming thoughts, words and actions, we experience a more fulfilling and abundant life.

 Unity emphasizes the importance of applying spiritual principles in our daily lives.